Our Story

 The Club

-The most recent update to our story involves the emergence of our membership Club.
-I have a feeling this chapter is still being written, but the reason we evolved into a supply chain risk Club is simple, but important.
+The most recent update to our story involves the emergence of our membership Clubs.
+I have a feeling this chapter is still being written, but the reason we evolved into a supply chain specialist is simple, but important.

 It's connected to all those years ago when I was sitting in Chicago, thinking about how many other people around the world must be worried about the same problem without any tools, or support to help them.